easybuilders/easybuild-docs/docs/common-toolchains.md

 each additional layer.

-Note: because there have been a few changes in toolchains, there are notes below the diagram that explain the differences between the generations going back to `2021a`.
+Note: because there have been a few changes in toolchains, there are notes below the diagram that explain the differences between the generations going back to the `2020b` version of the `foss` and `intel` toolchains.

 #### Newest generations (`2022b` and later):